Leafwing-Studios/fop-rules/docs/rules/resources-and-resting/resting.md

 * Remove one stack of exhaustion
 * Perform a single **downtime activity**

-The party can also spend one Resolve in order to immediately gain the benefits of a rest, other than downtime activity.
-The party must be outside of combat in order to do so, but
+The party can also spend one Resolve in order to immediately gain the benefits of a rest, other than the downtime activity, at any point while outside of combat.